+However, if you are looking for an alternative option, you can convert your IRA to gold and reap the benefits of investing in a tangible asset.
 However, it's worth noting that inherited Roth IRAs are subject to RMDs, unless you inherit them from a spouse.
 If you don't earn anything in a tax year, you won't be able to contribute to your Roth IRA for that year.
 The total contribution to all of your traditional and Roth IRAs cannot exceed the annual maximum for your age or 100% of your earned income, whichever is less.
 Roth IRAs are open to anyone earning income in a given tax year, as long as they don't earn too much or too little.

 Previously, if you converted another tax-advantaged account (Simplified Employee Pension IRA (SEP), Supplemental Employee Savings Incentive Plan (SIMPLE), Traditional IRA, 401 (k) Plan or 403 (b) Plan)) into a Roth IRA and then changed your mind, you could cancel it in the form of a requalification.
 A Roth IRA is an individual retirement account where you put your money after taxes and enjoy tax-free growth and withdrawals.
 For people who work for an employer, the compensation that is eligible to fund a Roth IRA includes salaries, salaries, commissions, bonuses, and other amounts paid to the person for the services they provide.
 If you do, decide whether you want to make passive or active investments and choose the best Roth IRA provider for your investment approach.